 The GA meets in the Great Hall of UN Headquarters in New York, and this is referred to as the GA plenary.
-When the GA commences its annual session in September, the first couple of weeks are set aside for high-level meetings on particular themes (in the 67th session: on rule of law, sustainable energy for all, scaling up nutrition, countering nuclear terrorism and reflection on the Chemical Weapons Convention) and the general debate (where States can discuss any matters covered by the mandate of the GA).
-These initial meetings are attended by Heads of State, Ministers, Ambassadors etc. and are subject to intense security arrangements.
+When the GA commences its annual session in September, the first couple of weeks are set aside for high-level meetings on particular themes (in the 65th session: a high-level summit on the Millennium Development Goals) and the general debate (where States can discuss any matters covered by the mandate of the GA).
+These initial meetings are attended by Heads of State, Ministers, Ambassadors etc and are subject to intense security arrangements.
 It is very difficult even for UN accredited NGOs to access these meetings, although they are usually webcast.
 At the close of the general debate, the GA begins consideration of the substantive items on its agenda.